ZeroFrosty934/Guessing_game/README.md

-Made a simple guessing game.
+Made a simple number guessing game.
 You try to guess the coreect number with 10 attempts.